ruds18/mergerware-assignment/readme.md

 ```

-note - mongoDB is inbuilt , to access  add
+note - mongoDB is inbuilt , to access  add  url 'mongodb://127.0.0.1:3001/meteor' in mongoDb compass

 Yay! now you are all set ! 👍 .